-Acute mortality among COPD patients with respiratory failure is lower than mortality among patients ventilated for non-COPD causes.(117) Despite this, there is evidence that patients who might otherwise survive are frequently denied admission to intensive care for intubation because of unwarranted prognostic pessimism.(118) A large study of COPD patients with acute respiratory failure reported in-hospital mortality of 17-49%.(119) Further deaths were reported over the next 12 months, particularly among those patients who had poor lung function before invasive ventilation (FEV1 < 30% predicted), had a non-respiratory failure due to a potentially reversible cause (such as an infection), or were relatively mobile and not using long-term oxygen, did well after ventilator support.
+Acute mortality among COPD patients with respiratory failure is lower than mortality among patients ventilated for non-COPD causes.
+Despite this, there is evidence that patients who might otherwise survive are frequently denied admission to intensive care for intubation because of unwarranted prognostic pessimism.
+A large study of COPD patients with acute respiratory failure reported in-hospital mortality of 17-49%.
+Further deaths were reported over the next 12 months, particularly among those patients who had poor lung function before invasive ventilation (FEV1 < 30% predicted), had a non-respiratory comorbidity, or were housebound.
+Patients who did not have a previously diagnosed comorbidity, had respiratory failure due to a potentially reversible cause (such as an infection), or were relatively mobile and not using long-term oxygen, did well after ventilator support.